MachineLemonade/docs/v0.8/create-deployment-deploying-code.md

 For more information on what gets built into your image, jump over to the [CLI section](https://www.astronomer.io/docs/customizing-your-image/).

-### Deployments, workspaces, and Kubernetes Namespaces
+### Deployments, Workspaces, and Kubernetes Namespaces

 Each deployment lives in its own Kubernetes [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) and are completely unaware of each other.
 Each deployment is allocated resources separately, is configured independently, and maintains its own metadata - **the only thing deployments have in common is they run on the same underlying Kubernetes cluster.**